 We therefore plan and deliver opportunities beyond the curriculum and indeed, beyond the classroom environment wherever possible: themed weeks...trips and visits...visitors to the school...extensive range of PSHE opportunities...and so on.

-Our latest project - the development of the outdoor areas for all age groups - will provide children with an extensive range of opportunities to enhance their social, emotional, personal and physical development:
+Our outdoor areas for all age groups and provide children with an extensive range of opportunities to enhance their social, emotional, personal and physical development:

 gross and fine motor skills